Skip to content

 const theme = useTheme()

-// theme.primary, theme.muted, etc. are resolved hex strings
+// theme.accent.fg, theme.muted.fg, etc. are resolved hex strings

 }